zavalit/eventsourcing_rxjs_demo/README.md

 # Eventsourcing Demo App

+The intention and concepts behind this app are descipbed in [Lightweight Eventsourcing done by RxJS on Redis Streams](https://medium.com/@zavalit/lightweight-eventsourcing-done-by-rxjs-on-redis-streams-28ce706991b2)

 ## Setup

 For the first bootsrap all persistance layers (redis, mongodb) that demo app needs to run, as well as `redis commander` for debugging: